nuts-foundation/uzi-did-x509-issuer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions, feel free to open an issue or contact the project maintainers at [roland@headease.nl](mailto:roland@headease.nl).